Powerdynamo brings new ignition & light

 *

-To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
+To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil has not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.

 Look for the ignition coil with its female plug and the two wires (red and white).